 Unlock your android phone with Google Assistant -Keep your hands free by using Google Assistant to unlock your Android phone.
 Controlling your phone with voice commands can be very useful at times.
 Requesting music while you’re cooking, replying to texts while driving, and generally keeping your hands free, certainly has its advantages.
 One often overlooked feature is the ability to unlock your Android device with Google Assistant.

-While this is a service that’s shown in the Settings, it can be tricky to get working and there are some limitations.
-But, if you want to attempt lowering your Android drawbridge using only the power of your voice, then we’ll show you how it’s done.
+Despite this being a service shown in settings, it is difficult to operate and has some limitations.
+But, if you just want to try to lower your Android drawbridge using your voice power, we’ll show you how it happened.

 Checking if you have Google Assistant